us-amlr/amlr-gliders/README.md

 # amlr-gliders

+**NOTE: this repo has been superceded by https://github.com/SWFSC/glider-utils.
+Please use this new repo for all ESD glider data processing utilities.**

 A repository for processing AMLR glider data, primarily in US AMLR Google Cloud Platform projects.

 View the [wiki](https://github.com/us-amlr/amlr-gliders/wiki) for full documentation and examples.